skiselev/omega/Mainboard.md

   * Add LC filters for VDP and RGB encoder
   * Add RESET / NMI header
   * Connect slots pins 44 and 46 to GND
-  * Add polyfuse for Joystick ports
+  * Add polyfuse for joystick ports
+  * V9938/V9958 support: Add a switch (JP4) to select between CSYNC to TTL level shifter for V9938 or connect CSYNC directly for V9958
+  * Add Color Bus header
+  * Use ADM691A mircoprocessor supervisor

 * Version 1.0
   * Initial version